PROJECT 1 – Osteoprotegerin (Research Project DDID-100108)

 A thank-you note from Dr. Jérôme Frenette

-I would like to thank you for supporting our research project on osteoprotegerin as a novel and natural protector of bone and muscle diseases.
+I want to thank you for supporting our research project on osteoprotegerin as a novel and natural protector of bone and muscle diseases.
 You can be sure that all dollars given by the Alliance will be spent wisely to move our research program, as fast as we can, towards a clinical trial for children with DMD.

-I would appreciate having a most meaningful photo of your son.
+I would appreciate having the most meaningful photo of your son.
 This photo will be posted in my lab, so my graduate students and research assistant will know for whom they are working.